CAS-LRJ/ISS-Docs/docs/install.md

 ## Build

-Run following command to build the project:
+After cloning the [ISS repository](https://github.com/CAS-LRJ/ISS), run the following command to build the ISS framework:

 ```bash
 python setup.py build_ext --inplace
 ```

-We suggest using virtual environment under Windows system.
-Cython 3.0.0 is currently not supported, so please use Cython 0.29.xx instead.
-0.29.{33, 36} are tested.
+We suggest using a virtual environment to avoid conflicts between the Python libraries installed for ISS and one installed system-wide, in particular in Windows systems.
+Virtual environments can be managed by using e.g. [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
+Cython 3.0 is currently not supported, so please use Cython version 0.29 instead.
+Cython versions 0.29.33 and 0.29.36 have been tested.
 For simulators' version control, we are currently using **CARLA 0.9.13** and **BeamNG 0.27.2.0**, therefore you should use **carla==0.9.13** and **beamngpy==1.25.1** in your virtual enviroment.

-**Cautious**: Microsoft Visual C++ 14.0 or greater is required.
+**Caution**: If you are using a Windows system, Microsoft Visual C++ 14.0 or later is required.
 To compile this project locally, you should have *visual-cpp-build-tools* pre-installed.

 ## Run tasks

 ### CARLA Data Collector

-Run following command to collect various kinds of sensor data from CARLA:
+Run the following command to collect various kinds of sensor data from CARLA:

 ```bash
 python run_carla.py
 ```

-Make sure the CARLA 0.9.13 Server is opened before execution of `run_carla.py`.
-Data will be saved in `resources/data/carla`, which can be changed by modifying `{RAW_DATA, DATASET}_PATH`.
+Make sure the CARLA 0.9.13 Server is running before starting `run_carla.py`.
+Data will be saved in `resources/data/carla`, which can be changed by modifying the environment variables `{RAW_DATA, DATASET}_PATH`.

 ## Current Release